Notah Begay III

 Early Life and Background

-Notah Begay III was born and raised in Albuquerque, New Mexico.
-He is of Native American descent, belonging to the Navajo, San Felipe, and Isleta tribes.
-His first name in the Navajo language translates to “almost there.”
-His grandfather, Notah Begay, served as a code talker during World War II.
-In 1990, he graduated from Albuquerque Academy, a private high school known for its rigorous academic programs.
-Begay’s early exposure to golf began in his youth, where he honed his skills in local courses.
+Notah Ryan Begay III was born and raised in Albuquerque, New Mexico.
+He is a Native American of Navajo, San Felipe, and Isleta heritage, and his first name in the Navajo language means “almost there.”
+His grandfather, also named Notah Begay, served as a Navajo code talker during World War II.
+In 1990, he graduated from Albuquerque Academy, a private high school in his hometown.

 Notah Begay III Career